JEJodesty/dsp/04-command_line.md

 ---CHEAT SHEET---

-pwd - print working directory
+* pwd - print working directory
-hostname - my computer's network name mkdir - make directory
+* hostname - my computer's network name
+* mkdir - make directory
   * 'mkdir -p <dir path>' (*)
   * mkdir "I Have Fun" (*)
-rmdir - remove directory
+* rmdir - remove directory
-cd - change directory
+* cd - change directory
   * 'cd ~' - takes you to your home directory (*)
-ls - list directory
+* ls - list directory
-  * 'ls -1R' takes tou to a "leaf" directory (*) ls <dir/> - lists items in referenced dir (*) pushd - push directory (*)
+  * 'ls -1R' takes tou to a "leaf" directory (*) ls <dir/> - lists items in referenced dir (*)
+* pushd - push directory (*)
   *In Linux/Unix 'pushd', if you run it by itself with no arguments, will switch between your current directory and the last    one you pushed.
-  *It's an easy way to switch between two directories. popd - pop directory (*) cp - copy a file or directory - 'cp iamcool.txt neat.txt' (*)
+  *It's an easy way to switch between two directories.
+* popd - pop directory (*)
+* cp - copy a file or directory - 'cp iamcool.txt neat.txt' (*)
   * cp awesome.txt something/ - copy file into directory (*)
   * cp -r - to copy more directories with files in them. (*)
-    * 'cp -r something newplace' - make a new directory and copy a file into that directory mv - move a file or directory OR rename a file (*) less - page through a file cat - print the whole file - 'cat <file.txt> <file2.txt>' concatinates texts of both files xargs - execute arguments find - find files grep - find things inside files man - read a manual page apropos - find what man page is appropriate env - look at your environment echo - print some argumentss export - export/set a new environment variable exit - exit the shell sudo - DANGER! become super user root DANGER! (*) touch - make an empty file '$ touch iamcool.txt' (*) rm - remove (delete) a file - 'rm <file>' or 'rm something/awesome.txt'
+    * 'cp -r something newplace' - make a new directory and copy a file into that directory
+* mv - move a file or directory OR rename a file (*)
+* less - page through a file
+* cat - print the whole file - 'cat <file.txt> <file2.txt>' concatinates texts of both files
-  * 'rm -rf newplace' - rm directory with files in it xargs - build and execute command lines from standard input (*) (See below)
+* xargs - execute arguments [build and execute command lines from standard input] (*) (See below)
+* find - find files
+* grep - find things inside files
+* man - read a manual page
+* apropos - find what man page is appropriate
+* env - look at your environment
+* echo - print some argumentss
+* export - export/set a new environment variable
+* exit - exit the shell
+* sudo - DANGER! become super user root DANGER! (*)
+* touch - make an empty file '$ touch iamcool.txt' (*)
+* rm - remove (delete) a file - 'rm <file>' or 'rm something/awesome.txt'
+  * 'rm -rf newplace' - rm directory with files in it

 ---Notes---
 * Put a / (slash) at the end of a directory to make sure the file is really a directory,